xcart/xcart-docs/_pages/kb_en/multivendor/multivendor_components.md

    * **[Volume Discounts](https://market.x-cart.com/addons/volume-discounts.html)**: Another addon not just for Multivendor.
 Enables vendors to create and manage volume discounts.
 More information on this addon is available in the section {% link "Volume Discounts: Usage with Multivendor" ref_117NpIm9 %}.
      ![mv_volumediscounts_addon.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/mv_volumediscounts_addon.png)

+   * **[Product Questions](https://market.x-cart.com/addons/product-questions.html)**: Can be used in Multivendor and non-Multivendor stores; enables communication between the shoppers and the store staff (administrators and vendors) by allowing an exchange of questions and answers with regard to individual products.
+More information on this addon is available in the section {% link "Product Questions: Usage with Multivendor" ref_6GeYbVmv %}.

    * **[Product reviews](https://market.x-cart.com/addons/product-reviews.html "Configuring the Multi-vendor addon")**: Another addon not just for Multivendor.
 In Multivendor, enables product ratings, product reviews and vendor ratings.
 More information on this addon is available in the section {% link "Product Reviews: Usage with Multivendor" ref_7neRIOVI %}
      ![xc5_mv_reviews_addon.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/xc5_mv_reviews_addon.png)